That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 Here’s the Salesforce dashboard chart that does that.
 It’s called Opportunities with Historical Trending.

-This short-term pipeline trend chart gives the information needed for day-to-day sales performance management and funnel reviews.
+This short-term pipeline trend chart gives the insight needed for day-to-day reviews and analysis.

 Again, the Salesforce report gives more detail on the sales pipeline trend: